deejaygraham/throw-me-the-idol-talk/transcript.md

 This is where I mention the dreaded word "legacy".
 Legacy for me means that code is useful or valuable, it's doing a worthwhile job for someone and it's something we want to change, tweak or add to without breaking what's currently there.
 It doesn't mean (but it can) an old COBOL system piled high with dust of the ages.
 (Knight) It could be a reliable utility or report generator that everyone uses and depends on.
 It could be built on the most modern framework available but it's a spike that got written over two weeks to prove a technology but that was 3 months and a lot of coffee ago so the definition of legacy is more like just some code that you don't fully understand, trust or even have a ghost of a working model for.

-INDIANA

 You as a developer might find yourself in a new job where the last person left leaving you in charge of this awesome system.
 You may have moved teams or the legacy code you inherit may have even been from your past self who was stressed and in a hurry to meet a deadline and didn't have time for naming and tidying code and documenting and explaining to future self.

+This can feel a little bit like you are hacking and slashing, trying to make an impact in an overgrown garden or in more severe cases like a certain archaeology professor who just wants to get on with stealing ancient relics and keeps getting interrupted in his work by those troublesome Nazis.
+Sure, it might look exciting to the outside world and the challenge may actually be exciting for the first few days or weeks but we can leave the cinema after 90 minutes, Indie has to go through this sort of thing time and time again.
+Rather than worrying about stuff falling on you and everyone wanting to shoot you at one time or another, wouldn't it be nicer to have a little more control and a calmer working environment?

-Over the years I've found myself in that situation repeatedly, almost everytime I've moved jobs despite being assured in the interview that this was a greenfield project and there was no old code.
+Over the years I've found myself in that situation repeatedly (dealing with diffult software, not rescuing religious artefacts from Nazis), almost everytime I've moved jobs despite being assured in the interview that this was a greenfield project and there was no old code.
 Except that as soon as you start to write any code, you are building a legacy which is why for the developer, tests are an important part of keeping a handle on design, coupling, cohesion and all those good things.
 Often the kind of code we are talking about doesn't have any tests and has usually been proven to work just by some manual inspection in the fist instance and then by having the edges knocked off by minor revisions based on user feedback.
 But to have confidence in making changes to your new inherited code, you need to have some form of testing in place.

 Any time you try to search for how do I change this code?
 Mostly the search results are "just write some tests for it".
 Which is great advice a bit like this: